rdeneau/gitbook-fsharp-training/functions/3-syntax.md

 <summary>Conversion to a LINQ Expression 🚀</summary>

-Contrary to C#, it's more complex in F# to write an `Expression<Func<>` from a lambda.
+Contrary to C#, it's more complex in F♯ to write an `Expression<Func<>` from a lambda.
 You have to go through a _quotation_ and then convert it into an expression using either the `FSharp.Linq.RuntimeHelpers.LeafExpressionConverter` for simple cases (see example below), or the NuGet package `FSharp.Quotations.Evaluator` for more complex cases.

 ```fsharp
 open System